 I remember the women at Golgatha.
 Many of the other disciples had fled and denied and even betrayed, I remember the women who remained.
 Did they console each other?
 Were they crying or stoic?
 What memories flooded their minds?
 What did the gruesome sight before them do to their hearts, to their faith?
 In the midst of these questions, they persisted until the end.
 They hadn’t left Jesus before, and they didn’t intend to now.

 I remember Mary Magdalene at the tomb.
 Friend of Jesus, redeemed and healed and set free and devoted for life to this Son of Man.
 She thinks she is showing up to do the necessary duty of caring for a dead body, but Jesus meets her.
 She thinks she is along the path of grief, but the resurrection puts her on a path of hope.
 She thinks she is getting a second chance to cling to her savior and rabbi, but Jesus sends her to use her voice in a “man’s world”.
-She moved in mere moments from the numbness of tragedy to the delirium of hope to the charge of being the apostle to the apostles.
+She graduated in mere moments from the numbness of tragedy to the delirium of hope to the charge of being the apostle to the apostles.
 Thousands of years and thousands of lives would be built upon her preaching, her witness, her faithfulness.
 A woman who had been radically transformed and radically faithful from the beginning.

 When my devotion to Jesus looks foolish to outsiders, when Jesus moves me from tragedy to hope to mission.
 When I want to cling and stay safe, but Jesus sends me out to preach and give witness in the power of new life.
 When it’s so easy to believe that I am the wrong person for the job, I remember the good news of the resurrection of Jesus and in some ways, I am Mary Magdalene.